kmusayeva/GlobalAMFPred/README.md

 2. Label propagation: harmonic function
 3. Tree-based methods: random forest, gradient boosting, LightGBM, XGBoost, CatBoost
 4. Large-margin classifier: support-vector machines
-5. Multi-label learners: ensembles of classifier chains (ecc, based on random forest), label powerset (lp, based on support vector machine)
+5. Multi-label learners: ensembles of classifier chains (ecc), label powerset (lp)
 6. Auto ML, ensembles of methods/stacking: Autogluon

 All methods, except ecc and lp, are binary relevance learners: learning/classification is done for each label separately.
 On the other hand, ecc and lp leverage label relationships.
+They both are based on random forest classifier.

 Harmonic function is a transductive learning method.